-If vapor intrusion is identified and above accepted screening levels, a SSDS, or sub-slab venting (SVV) needs to be put in place.
+If vapor intrusion is identified and above accepted screening levels, a SSDS, or sub-slab venting (SSV) needs to be put in place.
 This system creates negative pressure by extracting air from beneath the building’s floor slab, reversing the sub-slab to indoor air flow, and preventing vapors from migrating into a building.
 Negative pressure is induced through a system of sub-slab extraction point(s) or slotted piping connected to a blower that is treated or directly vented to the outdoors, depending on the contaminant, concentration, and regulatory requirements.

 At Michigan Consulting & Environmental, we provide the following services to our customers:

 - Full-scale SSD and SSV System design and construction

 - Subsurface assessment to collect chemical, soil characteristics, and extent of impact data

 - Pilot testing to determine subsurface flow and mass loading characteristics

 - Design of cost-effective sub slab vapor capture system

 - Trenching or coring existing flooring and installation of sub-slab piping

 - Concrete restoration to match existing floor surface

 - Installation of vacuum pump(s) or fan(s) sized to optimize recovery of sub slab vapors